The methods described in this post are illegal and should only be used as a last resort in an emergency.

 Unless you are trying to siphon gas from an old car, chances are that it has an anti-siphon device.
 You must bypass this to get fuel out of the tank.

 What Is an Anti-Siphon Valve in a Car?

-There are actually two devices that can prevent you from siphoning gas from a car.
-The first is an anti-siphon screen.
-It is a mesh screen that prevents you from putting anything solid into the gas tank.
+- Anti-siphon screen: A mesh screen that prevents you from putting anything solid into the gas tank.
 This is typically located higher up in the fuel filler pipe.

 How to Bypass Anti-Siphon Valve